 Mr. Kuniansky has defended numerous Medicare fraud cases.
 Medicare fraud by dollar value is the single largest fraud committed on the federal government.
 It may take many forms, but in the final analysis, it usually involves allegations that a doctor, clinic or medical equipment provider billed Medicare for services that were either never rendered or provided, or were rendered or provided but were unnecessary.
-The fraud usually operates by marketers obtaining the Medicare number and identifying information of a Medicare beneficiary.
+The fraud usually operates by “marketers” obtaining the Medicare number and identifying information of a Medicare beneficiary.
 Sometimes the Medicare beneficiary is actually seen by a doctor or clinic, and sometimes just their Medicare number and identifying information is used to bill Medicare for services that were never performed.
 When the Medicare beneficiary is seen by a doctor, the examination is often short and perfunctory, and numerous expensive tests are ordered.
 These are then billed to Medicare at high rates.
 The government often alleges there was nothing wrong with the patient, and the tests were simply performed to bill Medicare.
-The government often presents testimony from the patient’s long time doctor that the patient was in good health, and the tests were unnecessary.
+The government often presents testimony from the patient’s long time doctor, that the patient was in good health, and the tests were unnecessary.

 There are usually two defenses to Medicare fraud cases.
 The first is based on the complexity of the Medicare regulations which are contained in thousands of pages of fine print.
 The complexity of the regulations oftentimes leaves a crack in the government’s case big enough to drive a truck through.
-For example, in a recent case I defended, the government called the country’s leading coding expert to testify how the Defendant had erroneously coded various pieces of medical equipment, yet on cross-examination, she admitted she made a coding mistake herself on one of the items.
+For example, in a recent case Mr. Kuniansky defended, the government called the country’s leading coding expert to testify how the Defendant had erroneously coded various pieces of medical equipment, yet on cross-examination, she admitted she made a coding mistake herself on one of the items.

-Finally, in the unfortunate event of a finding of guilt, there are usually ways to minimize the sentence by reducing the dollar loss amount for the alleged fraud, the Defendant s role, and other factors the government often uses to try to enhance the sentence.
+Finally, in the unfortunate event of a finding of guilt, there are usually ways to minimize the sentence by reducing the dollar loss amount for the alleged fraud, the Defendant’s role, and other factors the government often uses to try to “enhance” the sentence.